fdavidcl/stackedit-docs/mastodon_do.md

 docker-compose run --rm web rake assets:precompile
 ~~~

-If creating the user didn't work, try adding a new user, locating the password reset token in the logs (
+If creating the user didn't work, try adding a new user, locating the password reset token in the logs (then navigating to `example.com/auth/password/edit?reset_password_token=[your-token]` to create a password) and lastly confirming the email address:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMTg1MTAzNTddfQ==
+eyJoaXN0b3J5IjpbNzYwMzEwMDM5XX0=
 -->